 AHS is fueled by volunteer energy.
 We have opportunities for everyone who has an interest in history or who wants to become more involved in their community.
-These are just a few examples, to learn more, email the AHS Volunteer Coordinator: RobertWhite7@aol.com
+These are just a few examples, to learn more, email AHS at email@example.com

-- Docent at the Arlington Historical Museum: once a month on a Wednesday, Saturday, or Sunday afternoon or as often as you want.
-We’ll pair you with another docent to learn the ropes.
+- Docent at the Arlington Historical Museum: once a month on a Friday, Saturday, or Sunday afternoon.
+No experience necessary.
+We provide a training class and refreshers.
+We pair you with another docent.
+Help show Arlington’s history to the public.

 - Garden: Use your “green thumb” to develop or maintain gardens at the Arlington Historical Museum or the Ball-Sellers House.